Black Studies

 "Over the last three decades, there has been a kind of unspoken rift between black religion and black studies.
 In this powerful book, Biko Mandela Gray strongly contributes to bridging that gap, exemplifying recent interest in Black Lives Matter and black religion.
 Black Life Matter is timely and thought provoking." -- Joseph R. Winters, author of ― Hope Draped in Black: Race, Melancholy, and the Agony of ProgressAbout the Author

-Biko Mandela Gray is Assistant Professor of Religion at Syracuse University and coeditor of The Religion of White Rage: White Workers, Religious Fervor, and the Myth of Black Racial Progress. - Freedom Is a Constant Struggle: Ferguson, Palestine, and the Foundations of a Movement
+Biko Mandela Gray is Assistant Professor of Religion at Syracuse University and coeditor of The Religion of White Rage: White Workers, Religious Fervor, and the Myth of Black Racial Progress. - To Die for the People

 - Welcome 2 Houston: Hip Hop Heritage in Hustle Town